brianspiering/brianspiering/README.md

 I’m a AI/ML/NLP engineer and educator.

-Currently looking a remote position.
+Currently looking a new position.
 If you know of any opportunities, let's [connect](mailto:bspiering@gmail.com)!